Ithyx/CrisPy-Disco/README.md

 *  For the `Google Spreadsheets API`, you will get a file, that contains a JSON objet (you can follow [this tutorial](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) to be sure to do it right).
 You sould rename that file `client.secret.json` and place it alongside the `main.py` file.
 *  For the `Youtube API`, you will simply get a OAuth2 token, that you sould be putting in a `client.secret.txt`, alongside `main.py`.
 After that, simply execute the script using `python main.py`.

+#Important:
+As the YouTube and Google SpreadSheet API will surely change in the future, I will probably not update this script.
+This was a script I made for a very specific purpose, and I will probably not feel the need to update it anymore.
+You are, however, free and encouraged to make pull requests to update it yourself.